Blu-ray vs DVD vs 4K UHD: What’s the Real Difference?

 One of the most frustrating things about new video formats is having to re-buy all of your old movies again.

 Not to date myself, but I’ve done that a few times already, switching from VHS to DVD and again to Blu-ray.
-With 4K UHD Blu-rays on the market as well, do we need to upgrade all over again?
+With 4K UHD Blu-rays on the market, do we need to upgrade again?

-In this article, I’m going to go through the major differences between DVDs, Blu-ray and 4K UHD, and what they mean for your movie collection.
+In this article, I’m going to go through the significant differences between DVDs, Blu-ray, and 4K UHD and what they mean for your movie collection.

 We’ll look at each format in terms of the picture quality you can expect, cost, and whether you might need to buy new hardware to play them.

-Finally, we’re going to figure out if you really need to upgrade.
+Finally, we’ll figure out if you really need to upgrade.

 Let’s get started.